ultrasonic/ultrasonic/README.md

 We currently don't have that much time to spend developing Subsonic, so any contributions or active developers are always welcomed.
+Have a look at [CONTRIBUTING.md](https://github.com/ultrasonic/ultrasonic/blob/develop/CONTRIBUTING.md) to get started.

 ## Download